alessandratartarotti/my-reading-control/README.md

 # My reading control
- A way to control the books you've read and still have to read
+ A way to control the books you've read and still have to read.
+ Project developed as part as a selection process.

 ## Techologies